hiro106/english-expressions-notes/words_phrases_in_sentences.md

-## Words and phrases which I didn't know or might have forgotten, then want to remember (with contexts)
+## Words and phrases which I didn't know, might have forgotten, or had known but don't have a good command of (with contexts)
 - str.join() **takes us in the other direction**, **sewing** a list of strings **up into** one long string, using the string it was called on as a separator.
  - If we want to **throw in** any non-string objects, we have to be careful to call str() on them first.
  - We call .format() on a "format string", **where** the Python values we want to insert are represented with {} placeholders.